sonos/dinghy/docs/files.md

 * root dinghy test directory
     * test_executable
     * recursive copy of the not-ignorable files and directories from your projects
-    * test_data is contains configurable data to be sent to the device
+    * test_data contains additional configurable data to be sent to the device
         * some_file
         * some_dir